 - What changes you need to make to actually save money.

 Your employees often understand the small inefficiencies in a workplace.
 Give them the chance to talk openly in surveys, and when combined with sophisticated NLP, you might quickly make a business case that’ll save the company money.
-All while keeping your teams happy.
+All while making your employees feel happier and more valued.

 Qlearsite’s Natural Language Processing

 We always say that it’s so easy to get bogged down in sending, designing and collating employee engagement surveys, but really that’s just the start of the process.
-They key goal is to allow human resources teams to make meaningful change, so we put that at the heart of what we do.
+The key goal is to allow human resources teams to make meaningful change, so we put that at the heart of what we do.
 It all starts with smart questions, natural language analysis and good employee engagement.